 Other issues include low self-esteem, low self-confidence, work and school stress family issues (including children's issues), anger, divorce & separation, affairs & betrayal, gender dysphoria, addiction, bereavement, hoarding, panic attacks or generally feeling sad.

 So, if any of these issues are affecting you or your child, if you feel stuck, if you have a feeling of dread or unease or something just is not right in your life, contact me on the details below.

 I am a UKCP registered psychotherapeutic counsellor.
-I work for SHE.UK providing therapy survivors of sexual abuse.
-I have provided mental health and safeguarding support for young people at a local FE college and I have a private practice in Gedling.
+I have worked for SHE.UK providing therapy survivors of sexual abuse.
+I have provided mental health and safeguarding support for young people at a local FE college and I have a private practice in Gedling/Carlton.